internetguru/laravel-feedback/README.md

   Field name.
 Supported values include: fullname, email, message, phone.

 - `required` (optional)\
-  Whether the field is required with php value (false by default).
+  Whether the field is required (false by default).

 - `label` (optional)\
   Custom label displayed for the field.
 If omitted, a reasonable label is generated.
 For duplicate names, labels will auto-increment when omitted, e.g. Email 1, Email 2.